cloudfoundry-community/gautocloud/README.md

 and store the result from connector.
 - **Gautocloud *facade***: This facade was made to make things easier for users.
 It store one instance of a *Loader* and give the ability to make lazy loading (this is why to register a *Connector* you only need to do `import _ "a/connector"`)
-- **CloudEnv**: Each *CloudEnv* correspond to have a real cloud.
+- **CloudEnv**: Each *CloudEnv* correspond to a real cloud.
 It manages the detection of the environment but also the detections of services asked by the *Loader*.
 - **Connector**: A connector register itself on the loader when using *Gautocloud Facade*.
-It handle the conversion of a service to a real client or structure which can be manipulated after by user.
+It handles the conversion of a service to a real client or structure which can be manipulated after by user.
 - **CloudDecoder**: This decoder do the conversion of a service to an expected schema.
 In *Gautocloud* context this decoder is used to convert a given service to an expected schema given by a connector.